BITSS/ACRE/docs/02-scope.md

 In this stage, you will choose or be assigned a candidate paper to reproduce.
 You will verify whether or not a reproduction package for your candidate paper exists.
 We define a **reproduction package** (sometimes referred to as a "replication package") as the collection of all materials that make it possible for a reproducer to reproduce the paper.
 This package may contain data, code, and/or documentation.

 If your candidate paper has a reproduction package, only then it will become your declared paper.
 If your candidate paper does not have a reproduction package you will be asked to leave a brief record in the ACRE database (under current development), and choose another candidate paper.
-If you still want to explore the reproducibility of a paper with no reproduciton package, these guidelines will provide instructions on how contact the authors with a specific request for materials to create a public reproduction package, or if this route proves unsuccesful, on how to build your reproduction package from scratch.
+If you still want to explore the reproducibility of a paper with no reproduction package, these guidelines will provide instructions on how contact the authors with a specific request for materials to create a public reproduction package, or if this route proves unsuccessful, on how to build your reproduction package from scratch.

 In this stage, *you are not expected to review the reproduction materials in detail*, as you will dedicate most of your time to this in later stages of the exercise.
 If materials are available, you will read the paper and declare the scope of the reproduction exercise.
 You can expect to spend between 1-3 days in the Scoping stage.